 Key dates for strikes and potential industrial action affecting the UK

-The UK is facing potential strikes by nurses, teachers, bus drivers and ambulance drivers over the coming weeks.
+Postal workers will stage numerous walkouts in the lead up to the busy Christmas period.

-Further strikes are expected across the UK amid continuing industrial disputes over pay, jobs and conditions.
+The UK faces a wave of new strikes amid continuing industrial disputes over pay, jobs and conditions.

-Strikes or ballots for industrial action have become a regular occurrence as workers across the country join the growing campaign for pay rises to match soaring inflation in the face of the cost-of-living crisis.
+New strikes or ballots for industrial action are seemingly announced every week as workers across the country demand pay rises to keep up with rapidly rising inflation and the cost-of-living crisis.

 The new “winter of discontent” comes amid worsening industrial relations and accusations from union officials that the Government is doing little or nothing to help workers struggling with mounting bills.

-Barristers are voting on whether to call off their indefinite strike, while teachers and nurses are being balloted on whether they will begin industrial action.
+Postal workers will stage numerous walkouts in the lead up to the busy Christmas period, while nurses and teachers are being balloted on whether to strike over the coming months.

-Here are some of the upcoming strikes and potential disputes over the next few weeks:
+Here are some of the strikes and potential disputes taking place over the next few weeks:

-– October 7: Hundreds of members of Unite employed as bus drivers in Kent are on strike over pay and conditions.
-They will also strike on October 10 and 11.

-– October 8: Members of the RMT and TSSA unions will strike, with only a fifth of trains set to run as a result.
+– October 13: Postal workers have begun a new strike over pay and conditions, with 19 further days of strike action in the coming weeks.

 – October 21: A GMB ballot of 100,000 local government workers closes.